Avocarrot/authentication-client/README.md

 You can access the report from `coverage/lcov/index.html`.

 > The test coverage results are published as a build artifact on pipeline builds

-## Development

-Make sure that you develop using the [JSDoc guidlines](http://usejsdoc.org/) to ensure that documentation stays up to date

 ## Built With